 To overcome constraints of social distancing, we organized the online and raised funds virtually.
 It was a great success!
 More than 20 people attended, including Sandy Hook Promise co-founder Mark Barden.
 At the end of the day, nearly $3,000 was raised to help support these lifesaving programs.

 Our teacher Olivia shared her enthusiasm with me.
 “I was blown away by the turnout!
 Hats off to the organization and friends for fighting so hard and surpassing their fundraising goal,” said Olivia.
 “My heart goes out to Mark and all of the families who have been affected by such horrific acts of violence.
 It was an honor and a pleasure to be a part of an incredible event, and I look forward to contributing to SHP any way I can in the future.”

 Going with the Flow

 You too can put your fitness into fundraising for our cause!
-While marathons, 5Ks and athletic events have been cancelled, the need to protect children continues.
+While marathons, 5Ks, and athletic events have been canceled, the need to protect children continues.
 That’s why we’ve launched our virtual Team Sandy Hook Promise.
-From a safe social distance, your steps, miles and workouts support our lifesaving violence prevention programs.
+From a safe social distance, your steps, miles, and workouts support our lifesaving violence prevention programs.